cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 DCR holders are free to opt-out and sell their coins into the market at any time when coins are not bound in tickets.
 Thus, all ticket purchases carry an underlying assumption, that the individual believes the ticket price plus PoS block reward will be more valuable in the future than today.

-In other words, if a holder believes obtaining the PoS block reward is not worth the volatility risk, they are better off holding liquid DCR coins or to move to sell them, rather than take on risk for a psuedo-random period of time.
+In other words, if a holder believes obtaining the PoS block reward is not worth the volatility risk, they are better off holding liquid DCR coins or to move to sell them, rather than take on risk for a pseudo-random period of time.

 This is a very different mechanism to Bitcoin holders who will typically send BTC coins they believe are undervalued into deep cold storage.
 The team at [Coinmetrics developed the Realised Price](https://coinmetrics.io/realized-capitalization/) to quantify this behaviour by measuring the value of each UTXO, priced at the time it last moved.
 It thus represents an aggregate view on the market cost-basis for BTC coins, and a lower bound on what long-term holders believe the Bitcoin network is worth (the value users have 'saved' in BTC).